chipsalliance/firrtl-spec/spec.md

 Stateful elements, such as registers and memories, may contain data of aggregate types.
 Registers with bundle types are especially common.
 However, when using bundle types in stateful elements, the notion of `flip` is meaningless.
-There is no directionality to the data inside a register; the data just is.
+There is no directionality to the data inside a register; the data just *is*.

 A passive type is a which does not make use of `flip`.
 More precisely, a passive type is defined recursively: